svnm/webpack-css-loader-examples/basic-deku/README.md

 This example is to show off basic use of css-loader as documented in the [webpack docs](https://christianalfoni.github.io/react-webpack-cookbook/Loading-CSS.html).

 Note that this does not cover css-modules, it is simple for adding css imports to your deku components.
-You can use this method and stick to [BEM](https://css-tricks.com/bem-101/) for naming convention in your components, or you can try out the awesome css-module example
+You can use this method and stick to [BEM](https://css-tricks.com/bem-101/) for naming convention in your components, or you can try out the awesome css-modules:

 To change over from just using **css-loader** to use **css modules** update your css loader from